 Most of the University buildings are on a floor buffing or cleaning rotation so that the resilient flooring ( i.e. tile, terazzo) is buffed with a propane or electric burnisher once per week or once every two weeks depending on traffic.
 A similar process is used for the carpeted floors.
 Our floor care technicians follow a rotation schedule so that the carpeted floors are cleaned with a carpet extractor or a shampoo floor machine on a regular basis.
 Gym floors are resurfaced on an annual basis through a rotation process.

-Building Service Technicians are required at all sports games and large special events.
+Building Service Technicians are required at most sports games and large special events.